Mohamed bin Zayed Al Nahyan

+Family and early life

+Mohamed bin Zayed bin Sultan Al Nahyan was born at Oasis Hospital in Al Ain on 11 March 1961, in what was then known as the Trucial States.

+He is the third son of Sheikh Zayed bin Sultan Al Nahyan, who became the founder and first president of the United Arab Emirates and the 16th ruler of Abu Dhabi, and his third wife, Sheikha Fatima bint Mubarak Al Ketbi.

+Mohamed has 18 brothers: Hamdan, Hazza, Issa, Nahyan, Saif, Tahnoun, Hamed, Mansour, Falah, Theyab, Abdullah, Omar, Khalid, the late Khalifa, the late Sultan, the late Saeed, the late Nasser, and the late Ahmed.
+In addition to these, he has eleven sisters.

+He has five younger full brothers: Hamdan, Hazza, Tahnoun, Mansour, and Abdullah.
+They are referred to as Bani Fatima (the sons of Fatima).

+Education

-Sheikh Mohamed was further educated at schools in Al Ain, Abu Dhabi and a summer at Gordonstoun until the age of 18.
-In the Emirates, his father put a respected Egyptian Muslim Brotherhood Islamic scholar named Izzedine Ibrahim in charge of his education.
+Mohamed attended schools in Al Ain, Abu Dhabi until the age of 18.
+He also spent a summer at Gordonstoun in Scotland.
+In his youth, his father put Izzedine Ibrahim, a respected Egyptian Islamic scholar with connections to the Muslim Brotherhood, in charge of his education.

-In 1979, he joined the Royal Military Academy Sandhurst graduating in April 1979.
-During his time at Sandhurst, he completed a fundamental armor course, a fundamental flying course, a parachutist course, and training on tactical planes and helicopters, including the Gazelle squadron.
-During his time in Sandhurst, he met and became good friends with Abdullah of Pahang, who would later become King of Malaysia.
-They were both officer cadets at the Royal Military Academy Sandhurst.
+Mohammed later joined the Royal Military Academy Sandhurst, graduating in April 1979.
+While there, he completed a fundamental armor course, a fundamental flying course, a parachutist course, and training on tactical planes and helicopters, including the Gazelle squadron.
+During his time in Sandhurst, he also met and became good friends with fellow officer cadet Abdullah of Pahang, who would later become the 16th Yang di-Pertuan Agong (King) of Malaysia.

-In the 1980s as a young military officer on holiday in Tanzania, Mohamed met the Masai people and saw their customs and the extent of poverty in the country.
+In the 1980s, as a young military officer, he enjoyed vacationing in Tanzania, where he met the Masai people and saw their customs and the extent of poverty in the country.
 Upon his return he went to see his father.
 His father asked him what he had done to help the people he had encountered.
-Mohamed shrugged and said the people he met were not Muslims.
+Mohamed shrugged and said he had not helped them because the people he met were not Muslims.
 Mohamed said that his father "clutched my arm, and looked into my eyes very harshly.
 He said, 'We are all God's creatures.'"

-Mohamed then returned home to the UAE to join the Officers' Training Course in Sharjah.
-He has held a number of roles in the UAE military, from that of an Officer in the Amiri Guard (now called Presidential Guard) to a pilot in the UAE Air Force.
+He has held a number of roles in the UAE military, from that of an officer in the Amiri Guard (now called Presidential Guard) to a pilot in the UAE Air Force.